 Your dog doesn’t completely have to miss the meal!
 There are still a few Thanksgiving foods your dog can eat.
-You can give your dog some mashed potatoes as long as it doesn’t have butter, cheese, sour cream, onions or gravy on top.
-Cranberry sauce is another food you can share.
-Cranberries are good for dogs, but the amount of sugar added to cranberry sauce isn’t.
-Give only small portions of cranberry sauce.
-Carrots, sweet potatoes, and bananas are all safe for dogs as well.
+You can give your dog some mashed potatoes if it doesn’t have butter, cheese, sour cream, onions, or gravy on top.
+Carrots, sweet potatoes, and bananas are also safe for dogs.

 Although Thanksgiving is a time for celebration and delicious food, it’s also important to remember that some foods we enjoy are unsafe for dogs.
 Knowing which foods to avoid will keep your furry friend safe this holiday season!
 Make sure you double-check all ingredients before offering your dog any human food.

 Additionally, always provide plenty of clean water so your pup can stay hydrated.
 Most importantly, provide lots of love and affection to show your appreciation for your dog’s devotion throughout the year!

 A. Cooked, boneless turkey is generally safe for dogs in moderation.
 However, the skin and bones should not be fed to your pet as they can cause choking or other digestive issues.